 - Scope of works, plans and quotes required for home modifications

-Th initial assessment then allows us to formalise a service agreement which the participant and/or their representative are happy with.
+For our NDIS participants, the initial assessment then allows us to formalise a service agreement which the person and/or their representative are happy with.

 Community Therapy’s OTs primarily assist with prescribing, trialing, ordering assistive technology or equipment, as well as assessing and managing home modifications.